esl/MongooseIM/doc/configuration/auth.md

 * **Syntax:** array of strings.
 Allowed values: `"internal"`, `"rdbms"`, `"external"`, `"anonymous"`, `"ldap"`, `"jwt"`, `"riak"`, `"http"`, `"pki"`, `"dummy"`
 * **Default:** not set
 * **Example:** `methods = ["internal", "anonymous"]`

+!!! warning
+    Riak is deprecated and its support will be withdrawn in future versions of MongooseIM.

 It is possible to enable more than one method - they are queried one by one in the alphabetical order until one of them succeeds or there are no more methods.
 You can change the default order by using this option.
 Make sure that all methods from the list have their corresponding sections included in the `auth` section, e.g.